Craig Jones (grappler): 2025

 Jones was set to compete against Gable Steveson in a superfight at the Craig Jones Invitational 2 on August 31, 2025 He later announced that this would be his final match, and that he was retiring from the sport.
 However, Steveson pulled out of the match on August 25, 2025 due to turf toe.
 Steveson later claimed he withdrew from the event after Jones asked him to throw their superfight, which Jones denied.

-Stevenson was replaced by former two-time UFC Middleweight title and one-time UFC Light Heavyweight title challenger, Chael Sonnen.
+Steveson was replaced by former two-time UFC Middleweight title and one-time UFC Light Heavyweight title challenger, Chael Sonnen.
 This was a rematch, as the two previously met in 2017 as a part of that year's ADCC Absolute Division bracket, with Jones submitting Sonnen via heel hook in just under two minutes.
 Jones submitted Sonnen via buggy choke in 30 seconds, before rematching him minutes later, submitting him via buggy choke once again, this time in 1 minute and 15 seconds.

 Instructor career

-Jones is the BJJ trainer of UFC fighters Alexander Volkanovski and Jack Della Maddalena for their championship fights against Islam Makhachev and Belal Muhammad.
+Jones was the BJJ trainer of UFC fighters Alexander Volkanovski and Jack Della Maddalena for their championship fights against Islam Makhachev and Belal Muhammad.